maoyuans/chronicles-of-terre/hidden/TBR/Timeline.md

 Yon 1, AC 1: Tieflings ascend through the Gate.
 Netheric arcane refills the arcane torrents of Terre.
 The Empire is founded.

-Lyl 15, AC 1: The Empire signs non-interference treaties with Untergebirgsreich.
+Lyl 15, AC 1: The Empire signs non-interference pacts with Untergebirgsreich.

 Yon 1, AC 4: The Empire retreats from Yharn, setting borders.